 For example, using images like the following is more often than not a redundant exercise.

-The right cover art can captivate the listener in an instant and turn them into long-term loyal fans and advocates of your podcast brand.
+The right cover art can captivate the listener instantly and turn them into long-term loyal fans and advocates of your podcast brand.

 How to Sign Up For Podcast Software.